The aims of the course are:

 Further reading will be provided in the interactive syllabus.

-Lectures, seminars, e-learning, class discussions, contract revision, written submission preparation, position paper preparation
+Lectures, seminars, e-learning, class discussions, contract revision, court submission preparation, position paper preparation

 Final written test - multiple choice test.